About

 About The Author

-I am a rock star in my living room, a foster mother to many a kitten, and I live with multiple sclerosis, a seizure disorder, and PTSD — but I do my best to keep it in perspective.
+I am a rock star at singing lullabyes, a mom to two fantastic children, and I live with multiple sclerosis, seizure disorder, and primary immune deficiency — but I do my best to keep it in perspective.

 With my loving husband by my side, I fight against the forces of ennui and stuff that totally sucks.